 Why build an employment brand?

-More jobs are becoming available at the same time that fewer candidates are entering the job market.
+Research from the Bureau of Labor Statistics shows that more jobs are becoming available at the same time that fewer candidates are entering the job market.
 As a result, the war for talent is intensifying.
-So if your company wants to recruit more job seekers or attract top talent, you need to have a strategic advantage.
-After all, why should a candidate want to work for your over your competitor?
+So if your company wants to keep its positions filled, you need to have a strategic advantage.
+Otherwise, what's stopping your prospective and current employees from working for your competitors instead?
+By developing and marketing your employment brand, you can ensure that job seekers know why they should work for you.

 What elements make a strong employment brand?

-While any company can create an employment brand, building one that is truly effective is more challenging and rare.
+While any company can create an employment brand, building one that is truly effective is more challenging.
 It requires researching your target candidates, reviewing your competitors’ employment brands, and successfully executing and positioning the brand.
 However, the extra effort is unquestionably worth it.
 When you have a strong and strategic employment brand, it accomplishes the following:

 - Creates a sense of urgency and excitement about working for your company

-- Engages the mind, heart & dreams of candidates
+- Engages the mind, heart and dreams of candidates

 - Complements your company’s products and/or services